At a glance

 LibreOffice 5.2 is an office suite that rivals Microsoft Office yet costs nothing.
 There are versions for Windows, OS X and Linux along with a portable edition that works from a USB drive.

 If you’re on a tight budget and have a Windows PC, LibreOffice is by far the best alternative to Office.
-It is more complete than Google Apps and leaves Apache OpenOffice for dead.
+It is more complete than Google’s office apps and leaves Apache OpenOffice for dead.

 OS X users have a good alternative free option.
 Apple’s iWorks suite is free with new Macs.
 Even so, you might prefer LibreOffice because it has better Microsoft Office compatibility.